supolaris/supolaris/README.md

 I am web and app developer.

-I tell computer to develop website using wordpress and computer listen to me.
+I tell computer to develop website using wordpress and it listens to me.

-I tell computer to develop mobile application using React Native and it listen to me.
+I tell computer to develop mobile application using React Native and it listens to me.

 I am supolaris.